-If a notification leads to an investigation (Phase II), it turns into a fully-fledged investigation.
+If a notification leads to an investigation (Phase II), it turns into a full-fledged investigation.
 Under Turkish law, the investigation (Phase II) takes about six months.
 If deemed necessary, this period may be extended only once, for an additional period of up to six months by the Board.

 The Turkish merger control rules do not have a pre-notification mechanism.
 Also in practice, a filing is seen as a one-sided review by the TCA, once a formal one-shot notification is made.
-As explained in 3.5, the TCA may issue various information requests, but it will only do so after the notification is made.
+As explained in 3.5 Information Required in a Filing, the TCA may issue various information requests, but it will only do so after the notification is made.